reduxjs/redux/README.md

   DECREMENT_COUNTER
 } from '../constants/ActionTypes';

+// what's important is that Store is a pure function,
-// but you can write this part anyhow you like:
+// and you can write it anyhow you like.

-const initialState = 0;
+// the Store signature is (state, action) => state,
+// and the state shape is up to you: you can use primitives,
+// objects, arrays, or even ImmutableJS objects.

-function increment(counter) {
+export default function counterStore(counter = 0, action) {
+  // this function returns the new state when an action comes switch (action.type) {
+  case INCREMENT_COUNTER:
     return counter + 1;
-}

-function decrement(counter) {
+  case DECREMENT_COUNTER:
     return counter - 1;
-}

-// what's important is that Store is a pure function too export default function counterStore(state = initialState, action) {
-  // that returns the new state when an action comes switch (action.type) {
-  case INCREMENT_COUNTER:
-    return increment(state, action);
-  case DECREMENT_COUNTER:
-    return decrement(state, action);
   default:
-    return state;
+    return counter;
   }

   // BUT THAT'S A SWITCH STATEMENT!
   // Right.
 If you hate 'em, see the FAQ below.
 }

-// bonus: no special support needed for ImmutableJS,
-// just return its objects as the state.
 ```

 ### Components